wilsonliaows/docs/workbot/workbot-triggers.md

 - [New command](/workbot/workbot-triggers.md#new-command-trigger-building-custom-commands)

 This trigger allows you to build a custom command for Workbot in a Workato recipe.
 When you call this custom command in Slack to Workbot, the recipe will trigger and execute the actions you have defined.
+To find out how to create a simple command, check out [this guide](/workbot/workbot-commands.md).

 - [New URL mention](/workbot/workbot-triggers.md#new-url-mention)